Mountain Buggy Terrain Review

 Brakes

-The Mountain Buggy has single action parking brakes and a deceleration handbrake.
+The Mountain Buggy has single-action parking brakes and a deceleration handbrake.
 The deceleration brake is useful and easy to use.
-The parking brakes are easy to set and release and are sandal foot-friendly.
+The parking brake is easy to set and release and is sandal foot-friendly.

 Storage

-The Terrain's storage bin is large and holds an impressive 22 lbs.
-This bin held our Extra-large diaper bag and can is accessible from the back and sides.
-It has a zippered mesh cover to keep items contained, though it isn't weatherproof like the cover found on the Thule Urban Glide 2.
-The Terrain also has two mesh stow pockets for the passenger and two water bottle sleeves for parents that are pretty cool.
+The Terrain's storage bin is large and holds an impressive 22 lbs, which is larger than the covered storage on both the BOB Alterrain Pro and the Thule Urban Glide 2.
+This bin held our Extra-large diaper bag and is accessible from the back and sides.
+It has a zippered mesh cover to keep items contained, though it isn't weatherproof like the cover on the two options above.
+The Terrain also has two mesh stow pockets for the passenger and two water bottle sleeves for parents (these are pretty cool).

 Sunshade

-The Terrain canopy is nice looking but is only average in size.
+The Terrain canopy is nice looking but is only average in size, making it hard to compete with giant canopies like that on the BOB Revolution Flex 3.0.
 This canopy sits high on the stroller and has a flip-out visor, which leaves smaller babies relatively exposed.
 The peek-a-boo window has a magnetic cover and is too far forward on the canopy to see the baby without leaning over.
 The shade has small zippered pockets on the sides, with one designed for an MP3 player with a hole for threading earbuds.

 Harness